-This crane fly usually has a largely orange body and legs, but in some individuals the body is quite green.
-There is a dark stigma in the wing, but this is quite faint in some individuals.
-In this species there is a black ring is at the end of the front femur, (not 'below the knee' as in some other species.
+This crane fly usually has a brown banded abdomen.
+There is a dark stigma in the wing, but this is quite faint in some individuals, plus some darkening of a few veins.
+There is a black ring at the lower end of the front femur.
 Like other members of this family it has a habit of bobbing up and down when resting.

-Recorded from various habitats including fen vegetation, woodland and even gardens.
+Recorded from various habitats including gardens, woodland and most sheltered areas.

 March to October, but particularly in spring.

 Common in Leicestershire and Rutland.

 Enter a town or village to see local records